BDSM: Psychology

 Joseph Merlino, author and psychiatry adviser to the New York Daily News, said in an interview that a sadomasochistic relationship, as long as it is consensual, is not a psychological problem:

 It's a problem only if it is getting that individual into difficulties, if he or she is not happy with it, or it's causing problems in their personal or professional lives.
 If it's not, I'm not seeing that as a problem.
 But assuming that it did, what I would wonder about is what is his or her biology that would cause a tendency toward a problem, and dynamically, what were the experiences this individual had that led him or her toward one of the ends of the spectrum.

 Some psychologists agree that experiences during early sexual development can have a profound effect on the character of sexuality later in life.
 Sadomasochistic desires, however, seem to form at a variety of ages.
 Some individuals report having had them before puberty, while others do not discover them until well into adulthood.
 According to one study, the majority of male sadomasochists (53%) developed their interest before the age of 15, while the majority of females (78%) developed their interest afterward (Breslow, Evans, and Langley 1985).
 The prevalence of sadomasochism within the general population is unknown.
 Despite female sadists being less visible than males, some surveys have resulted in comparable amounts of sadistic fantasies between females and males.
-The results of such studies demonstrate that one's sex does not determine preference for sadism.
+The results of such studies may demonstrate that one's sex does not determine preference for sadism.

 Following a phenomenological study of nine individuals involved in sexual masochistic sessions who regarded pain as central to their experience, sexual masochism was described as an addiction-like tendency, with several features resembling that of drug addiction: craving, intoxication, tolerance and withdrawal.
 It was also demonstrated how the first masochistic experience is placed on a pedestal, with subsequent use aiming at retrieving this lost sensation, much as described in the descriptive literature on addiction.